-We incurred a net loss of \$64.8 million for the nine months ended September 30, 2022, and a net loss of \$81.5 million for the year ended December 31, 2021.
-We believe that we will continue to incur operating and net losses through at least the end of 2024.
+We incurred a net loss of \$19.2 million for the three months ended March 31, 2022, and a net loss of \$81.5 million for the year ended December 31, 2021.
+We believe that we will continue to incur operating and net losses through at least 2023.
 Even if we are able to successfully develop our robotic systems and attract customers for commercial sales or RaaS subscriptions of our products, we may not become profitable.
-Our potential profitability is dependent upon the successful development and successful commercial introduction and adoption on a larger scale of our robotic systems and our ability to lower production costs as we achieve economies of scale through high-volume production, none of which may occur.
+Our potential profitability is dependent upon the successful development and successful commercial introduction and adoption on a larger scale of our robotic systems, which may not occur.